adamw24/SnapchatDataBreakdown/README.md

 # SnapchatDataBreakdown

 Cool data visuals using the data downloaded from my account.
-(Usernames have been removed for privacy reasons).
+(Usernames and data has been removed for privacy reasons).

 GeneralSnapDataBreakdown:
 ![plot](./images/GeneralSnapGraph.png)

 SnapsOverTime:
 ![plot](./images/SnapOverTimeGraph.png)